openmainframeproject/consolez/README.md

-This is the consolez package for z/VM and zLinux.
+This is the consolez package for z/VM and zLinux (pronounced console-zee).

 It is a Web-UI to give team members access to just the z/VM consoles and commands they need.